DmitryAsdre/telegram-ml-bot-stats/README.md

     ```
 5. Make your group private.

-In the end you will have file credentials.yaml that you can use to log into this group.
+In the end you will have file credentials.yaml that you can use to write logs into this group.

 <b>For example</b> :
 ```